luca-peruzzo/docs.keycloakify.dev/css-customization.md

 {% endtab %}
 {% endtabs %}

-This will be the result:
+This is the result:

 <figure><img src=".gitbook/assets/image (27).png" alt="" width="375"><figcaption><p>A red border has been applied to every input label</p></figcaption></figure>

 <details>

-<summary>Having diferent stylesheet for the login page, the register page ext...</summary>
+<summary>Having different stylesheets for the login page, the register page, etc...</summary>

-Here we used a global stylesheet that applies to all pages of the login theme however you can also apply stylesheet on a page-by-page basis (a stylesheet for the login page, another stylesheet for the register page ect...).&#x20;
+Here, we used a global stylesheet that applies to all pages of the login theme.
+However, you can also apply different stylesheets on a page-by-page basis (one for the login page, another one for the register page, etc...).&#x20;

-If you are planning to customize the pages using React/Angular/Svelte at the component level it will be very obvious how to do so after reading the [using a component library page](common-use-case-examples/using-a-component-library.md).
+If you plan to customize the pages using React/Angular/Svelte at the component level, it will be very clear how to do so after reading the [using a component library page](common-use-case-examples/using-a-component-library.md).

-However if you plan to stick with with CSS only customization it might not be apparent to you how to do it so here is [a snipet of React code](#user-content-fn-1)[^1] shat show how it can be acheived:
+However, if you plan to only customize with CSS, it might not be immediately obvious.
+Below is [a snippet of React code](#user-content-fn-1)[^1] showing how you can achieve separate stylesheets:

 {% code title="src/login/KcPage.tsx" %}
 ```tsx